phillidp1989/project-3/README.md

 The developers can log in using GitHub Account and can post solutions to any idea by filling in a form with the required information.

-The developer's dashboard can be used to quickly check all the apps the developer has responded to along with all revisions.
+The Developer Dashboard can be used to quickly check all the apps the developer has responded to along with all revisions.

 The App Factory is one page application build with `React.js` and _`Material UI`_ framework for front end and _`mongoDB`_ database with _`mongoose`_ and an _`express.js`_ server for the backend.